openstack/charm-openstack-dashboard/README.md

 set

-Whichever method has been used to cluster the charm the 'secret' option should be set to ensure that the Django secret is consistent accross all units.
+Whichever method has been used to cluster the charm the 'secret' option should be set to ensure that the Django secret is consistent across all units.

 Keystone V3
 ===========